devopstrainings/linux-basics-katakoda/linux-adminstration/step1.md

 `ps -ef`{{execute}}

-Ofcouse the above command shows all the process which we might look some process all the time, So you can filter the process by piping the output to `gre`
+Ofcouse the above command shows all the process which we might look some process all the time, So you can filter the process by piping the output to `grep` command

+`ps -ef | grep ssh`{{execurte}}